epfl-ada/ada-2024-project-conquistada/README.md

 + Does the movie's languages influence success?
 Are certain languages more popular?
 Is there an ideal number of different languages?
 + What countries have the most success in the movie industry?
 What production companies are the most successful?
 What factors inflence success in different countries?
 + How does budget affect TMDb score and revenue?
 What makes a movie successful on a low budget?
 + The choice of actors plays an important role in the revenue of a movie.
 Is it the same for TMDb scores?
-Which what caracteristics should the cast have to ensure a successful movie?
+Which what characteristics should the cast have to ensure a successful movie?
 + What feature is the most important in determining revenue/TMDb score?

 ## Additional Datasets